Kappaccinoh/zut/README.md

 - (DONE) Create a way to lock and unlock the room -> in preparation for playing the game
 - (DONE) Need logic to start a game with minimum 2 players AND flash error message
 - (DONE) Only group creator can start or end a game
+- (DONE) Locked Rooms cannot be left or joined

+3. Game Mechanics Setup (Major Backend)
+- (DONE) Show which rooms are in progress